sayali-chougule/sayali-chougule/README.md

 ## Hi there 👋

+My name is Sayali, and I'm a Drexel trained Data Scientist interested in Machine Learning, AI!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Machine Learning projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning algorithms.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on machine learning projects, especially in areas like NLP, data analytics, and computer vision.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with improving my model-building skills, optimizing ML workflows, and understanding real-world deployment best practices.
-- 📫 How to reach me: ...
+- 📫 How to reach me: sayalichougule2269@gmail.com

 <!--
 **sayali-chougule/sayali-chougule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.